OpenVPN Access Server post_auth hardware address checking script

 How to unregister/reset a MAC address

-If for some reason the user account is being used on another system or for some reason the MAC address has changed, you will need to remove the MAC address that is currently stored and locked for that particular user.
-To do this you can use the following commands to remove the saved MAC address for the user "exampleuser" and reload the server.
+If the user account is being used on another device or the hardware address has changed, you need to remove the MAC address or UUID string stored and locked for that particular user.
+You can use the following commands to remove the saved value for the user "exampleuser" and reload the server.

 cd /usr/local/openvpn_as/scripts ./sacli -u "exampleuser" -k "pvt_hw_addr" UserPropDel